CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/doc/technology/sd_card_fix.md

 :bangbang:Proceed with caution:bangbang: Make sure selected drive is correct!

+## General Approach

+Use image writing tools like [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or [balenaEtcher](https://etcher.balena.io/) to write a image to your SD card, they can sometimes recovers.

 ## SD card can't be recognized after loaded with Jetson Nano Image

 1. Use [SD Card Formatter](https://www.sdcard.org/downloads/formatter/) to format with default settings.